 I have helped many people combat cravings.
+I also offer Zoom cooking classes.
 If you would like help to learn other ways to navigate this lifestyle, please contact me for a coaching session.
 I have learned many strategies, tips and hacks while coaching people since 2012.
 I would love to help you be successful as well.

 Check out my BeGreenWithAmy YouTube Channel for lots of whole food, plant based hacks, recipes and more.

 Amy holds a Plant-Based Nutrition Certificate from T. Colin Campbell Center for Nutrition Studies and eCornell

 The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 The purpose of this website is to promote broad consumer understanding and knowledge of various health topics.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.

 When you use our Affiliate links to make purchases we do earn a small commission without any extra cost to you.

 11 thoughts on “Sweeteners – Healthier Options”

 It’s great that you have so many recipes for healthy sweets!